RiversideValley/Fluid.Runtime/Doc/reference/lexical_analysis.rst

 unrecognized escapes for bytes literals.

    .. versionchanged:: 3.6
       Unrecognized escape sequences produce a :exc:`DeprecationWarning`.

-   .. versionchanged:: 3.12
-      Unrecognized escape sequences produce a :exc:`SyntaxWarning`.
-In a future Python version they will be eventually a :exc:`SyntaxError`.
+In a future Python version they will be a :exc:`SyntaxWarning` and eventually a :exc:`SyntaxError`.

 Even in a raw literal, quotes can be escaped with a backslash, but the backslash remains in the result; for example, ``r"\""`` is a valid string